Golden Age: The Golden Age in Rome: Virgil and Ovid

 With a new breed of men sent down from heaven.

 Somewhat later, shortly before he wrote his epic poem the Aeneid, which dealt with the establishment of Roman Imperial rule, Virgil composed his Georgics (29 BCE), modeled directly on Hesiod's Works and Days and similar Greek works.
 Ostensibly about agriculture, the Georgics are in fact a complex allegory about how man's alterations of nature (through works) are related to good and bad government.
-Although Virgil does not mention the Golden Age by name in the Georgics, he does refer in them to a time of primitive communism before the reign of Jupiter, when:
+Although Virgil does not mention the Golden Age by name in the Georgics, he does refer in them to a time when man was in harmony with nature before the reign of Jupiter, when: